-FAMILY INFORMATION FORM - this asks for family details, including spouse, parents & siblings.
+Family Information Form - this asks for family details, including spouse, parents & siblings.

-CV/RESUME- upload an updated CV, outlining your education, qualifications, and work experience.
+CV/Resume - upload an updated CV, outlining your education, qualifications, and work experience.

 Step 7: Pay and submit!

-Step 8: Wait for your approval
+Step 9: Wait for your approval

 If successful, you will then receive your Port of Entry Letter of Introduction (POE) through MyCIC.
 This is what you will need to take with you to the border when entering Canada.
-This ISN'T your actual visa.
+This is not your actual visa.
 Your visa will be given to you when you enter the country.
 Your POE letter will clearly state an expiry date, which is usually 1 year after you receive the visa.